zach-cullen/bfs-lab-online-web-ft-120919/README.md

 Let's translate this summary into pseudocode.

-> Note: Pseudocode is code that does not actually work, but reflects our thought process.
+> Note: Pseudocode is code that may not actually work, but reflects our thought process.

 Give the pseudocode a shot, it shouldn't take that long.